Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Experiments

 \subsection{Analysis}

-\paragraph{Emphasis on BN samples.} We further validate our method by tracking the weights of samples to see if they match the purpose of our design.
-Figure \ref{fig:weights}(a) and \ref{fig:weights}(b) plots the average weights of all kinds of samples on HMLP distributed Colored MNIST dataset, which shows that the failure of existing methods is indeed caused by the overlooking of BN samples when training the debiased model $M_d$, as claimed in section \ref{sec:methodAnalysis}.
-Figure \ref{fig:weights}(c) and \ref{fig:weights}(d) track the sample weight of BN samples when training LfF on HMLP distribution.
-As we can see, our proposed approach significantly raise the weights of the BN sample, which further demonstrates the effectiveness of our design.
+\paragraph{Accuracy of bias capturing.} We further examine the accuracy of bias capturing by tracking the weights of samples to see if they align with our hypothesis in Section \ref{sec:methodology}.
+Figure \ref{fig:weights}(a) and \ref{fig:weights}(b) plots the average weights of all kinds of samples on HMLP biases, which shows that the degradation of existing methods is indeed caused by the \textit{Sparse bias capturing} challenge in section \ref{sec:methodAnalysis}, overlooking BN samples when training the debiased model $M_d$.
+Figure \ref{fig:weights}(c) and \ref{fig:weights}(d) track the sample weight of BN samples.
+As we can see, DiD significantly raise the weights of the BN sample, which demonstrates more accurate bias capturing and the effectiveness of our design.

-\paragraph{Debias on unbiased datasets.} As we do not know how biased or is the training data biased at all in real-world scenarios, it is important to evaluate the performance of debiasing methods on unbiased training data to ensure that they do not cause severe performance degradation, if not improving the performance.
-As shown in Table \ref{tab:unbiased}, existing DBAM methods perform poorly on unbiased training data, causing severe performance degradation, yet our approach greatly boosts their performances.
+\paragraph{Ablation on destruction methods.} As shown in Table \ref{tab:sens}, we examine three feature destruction methods: pixel-shuffling, patch-shuffling, and center occlusion.
+We observed that patch-shuffle with patch-size 8 exhibits the best performance on Corrupted CIFAR10 of size 32x32.

 \paragraph{Effect of bias magnitude and prevalence in debiasing.} As shown in Figure \ref{fig:continue}, we use the correlation $Corr_{scp}$ defined in section \ref{sec:preliminary} as a proxy for the bias magnitude and vary it from low to high.
-With the increase of the bias magnitude, the performance of LfF first increases as the data become biased, and then decreases as the bias magnitude becomes extremely high, while DiD consistently improves the performance.
-As shown in \ref{fig:continue}, we vary the prevalence of bias by controlling the number of biased features, which can also be viewed as an interpolation between HMLP and HMHP distribution.
-With the increase of the bias prevalence, the performance of LfF generally keeps increasing for its reliance on high prevalence as discussed in section \ref{sec:methodology}, while DiD consistently improves the performance.
-Those experiments are conducted on Colored MNIST dataset.
+With the increase of the bias magnitude, the performance of LfF first increases as the data becomes biased, and then decreases as the bias magnitude becomes extremely high.
+As shown in \ref{fig:continue}, we vary the prevalence of bias by controlling the number of biased features.
+With the increase of the bias prevalence, the performance generally keeps increasing for its reliance on high prevalence as discussed in Section \ref{sec:methodology}.
+In all cases DiD consistently improves the performance across the spectrum.